Bruno02468/4text/README.md

 &nbsp; &nbsp; ─ To fix the links and the rewrite rules, if necessary

+&nbsp; &nbsp; ─ When done, run zero.sh, the instructions are inside the file.

 This project is licensed under the GNU GPL v3.0.